wikiknights/cs-materials/src/arrays/array-practice-answers.md

 # Loops and Arrays (Solutions)

+*Originally created by Jerrett Longworth and Idel Martinez in Spring 2021.*

 ## General Practice

 Before getting into the fun with arrays, here are some basic problems to keep you brushed up on previous concepts.